Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 Can Humanin help with Alzheimer's disease?

-Animal and cell studies consistently show Humanin protects neurons from amyloid-beta toxicity, which is one of the central mechanisms of Alzheimer's damage.
+Animal and cell studies consistently show Humanin protects neurons from amyloid-beta toxicity, prevents synapse loss, and improves cognition in aged mice.
+A 2018 human cohort of around 12,500 older adults found a humanin-region SNP (rs2854128) associated with lower circulating humanin and accelerated cognitive aging.
 No completed human Alzheimer's clinical trials exist.
-The mechanism is plausible and research interest is strong, but claiming efficacy in human Alzheimer's requires trials that have not been done.
+The mechanism is plausible and the human biomarker data is suggestive, but claiming efficacy in human Alzheimer's still requires trials that have not been done.

 What are the side effects of Humanin?

-Side effects are uncommon and mild in animal research and community reports: injection site reactions, mild transient fatigue, occasional mild headache.
-Long-term human safety data does not exist because no human clinical trials have been completed.
+Side effects are uncommon and mild in animal research and community reports: injection site reactions, mild transient fatigue, occasional mild headache, rare lightheadedness when stacked with AMPK activators on an empty stomach.
+Long-term human safety data does not exist because no Phase 2 or 3 human clinical trials have been completed.
 People with active cancer, on insulin/sulfonylureas, or undergoing chemotherapy should avoid or use only under physician supervision.

 Can Humanin be stacked with MOTS-c?

 Yes, and it is a common longevity stack.
 Humanin and MOTS-c are both mitochondrial-derived peptides but target overlapping and distinct mechanisms.
 Humanin handles neuroprotection, beta cell survival, and anti-apoptotic action.
 MOTS-c handles metabolic reprogramming via AMPK activation.
-Stacking them is well-tolerated in community protocols.
+Both rise with vigorous training, and stacking them is well-tolerated in community protocols.

 Is Humanin FDA approved?